Unit 420-256 Wallace Street

 I began my leadership path after completing my undergraduate degree leading teams of volunteers and staff working with vulnerable populations.
 This led to social service leadership roles that included casework supervision and eventually my role as an Executive Director in a mid-sized children's mentoring agency.

 I have always been interested in risk management and practice ethics.
-I am a long term member of the BCACC Ethics and Standards Committee and I was formerly the Chair of the Complaints Committee for another national counselling registration body.
+I am a long term member of the BCACC Ethics and Standards Committee and I was formerly the Chair of the Complaints Committee for another national counselling body.
 Early on in my career I was a professional trainer with Volunteer Canada in the area of risk management for volunteer programs.
-I supported nonprofits programs in developing risk management practices and I was involved in developing Best Practices through BC Continuing Care to address elder abuse issues.
+I supported nonprofits programs in developing risk management practices and I was involved in developing Best Practices through BC Continuing Care to address elder abuse.

 I held a clinical consultation position with a local Island agency's Youth Counselling Services Team for two years.
 I currently offer ongoing clinical supervision to couple and family therapists, child and youth therapists, play therapists and general adult practitioners.

 I especially enjoy the opportunity to offer support to counsellors through supervision and consultation, whether someone is at the beginning of their career or seasoned.
 Group supervision, in particular, has been beneficial for me so I am excited to facilitate these opportunities for others.
 To be our best, practice ethically while avoiding burn out as helping professionals, we must feel we have others who we can reach out to for our own practice support.